South Carolina girl, 10, dies 2 days after fight at school: officials

 “Our community has suffered a tremendous loss,” the statement read.
 “Raniya was a wonderful student.
 She loved to write, spend time with her friends, play basketball, and loved being a big sister.
 She was actively involved in her church as a junior usher.

-"She will be missed greatly by her family, friends and the nire school.”
+"She will be missed greatly by her family, friends and the entire school.”

 LOUISIANA MOM ARRESTED AFTER POSTING VIRAL VIDEO OF SCHOOL FIGHT FOR ‘NOTORIETY”: COPS